 EXTRAS (ZIP) files (only visible for pieces that have congregational or other extraneous files) work the same way that PDF's do.
 Simply click on the icon.
 The file will download in a ZIP format.
 Double-clicking the downloaded file will "un-zip" it and you'll see a folder containing graphic files (EPS or TIF) or orchestral parts, etc.

 EPS - Encapsulated Postscript Files are files that have the fonts embedded in them.
 They are great for putting into bulletins when congregational parts are called for.
-Alternatively, there may be TIF files (graphic files) for those of you who are more familiar with the TIF format.
+Alternatively, there may be TIF or JPEG files (graphic files) for those of you who are more familiar with those formats.

-HINT: If you try to OPEN an EPS file, it will not work unless you have a program that will convert it and I suspect you do not.
-However, these will work by PLACING or IMPORTING them into a document (bulletin, leaflet, etc.) TIF files will probably open, because most computers have some sort of program that will open a graphic.
-EPS is better quality, but TIF files work fine as well.
+HINT: If you try to OPEN an EPS file, it will not work unless you have a program that will convert it and we suspect you do not.
+However, these will work by PLACING or IMPORTING them into a document (bulletin, leaflet, etc.) TIF/JPEG files will probably open, because most computers have some sort of program that will open a graphic.
+EPS is better quality, but TIF/JPEG files work fine as well.